dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 Use pooling approach for Scroll Views for cases like leaderboards or any long lists.
 This will ensure smooth loading, updating and behaviour of element-heavy UI objects.
 For specific pulling techniques visit [official page.](https://unity3d.com/ru/learn/tutorials/topics/best-practices/optimizing-ui-controls)

 19. **Active or Inactive?
 Your team mate doesn't know** </br>
-Frequently, the logic of the game assumes that some UI is turned on on start, some appears while the user is interacting with the game/app and some should only appear seldom.
+Frequently, the logic of the game assumes that some UI is turned on before start, some appears while the user is interacting with the game/app and some should only appear seldom.

 Make sure that the states for UI elements are not dependend on the last state it was left at in the editor.
 A designer might not know that for the correct work of the game this, that and that elements on the canvas should be turned on and those other twenty-five turned off.
 This situation is prone to human error, because even a programmer himself, given big enough number of elements can forget what should be in which state.
 This practice leads to unnecessary bugs and a lot of time lost.
 ## Before you go
 20.  **Your product can't end up bad if you have perfected every step** </br>
 Just thinking about creating a great product won't necesseraly bring you there.
 Try increasing quality of every part of the product, every step of the creation process and only then you can expect to succeed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5ODI3MzU0MywtMjM3MTcyNjYsLTE3Mj
+eyJoaXN0b3J5IjpbMTQyMjIyOTk5MSwtMjM3MTcyNjYsLTE3Mj
 YzODEyOTAsODYwNzEwMDQ0LC0xMzkxMjYwNzIzLC0xMzc2MTgy
 MjM0LC04NzI4Nzk1ODAsLTMwNzI0NzQxMCwtMTk1MTUyMTU3NC
 wtMjA2NDM4OTQxMywtODYwMzgzMjkyLC0xOTAxMzY4NTIsMTAw